SiegelDaniel/phoenixproject/README.md

 # Limitations
 There are several limitations in this app that were not fully polished to due lack of time.
-A general limitation is the lack of async operations.
+- A general limitation is the lack of async operations.
+- The session management is not optimized yet.
+It does not allow for concurrent access to a database as it does not use scoped sessions.
+- There are no tests (yet)

  # Repository
 - All repositories currently do not support bulk/batch operations.